gurman10/GeoServeInstall/README.md

 Requirements:
 1. Reliable internet connection.
 2. Atleast 4GB free disk space
-3. I tested it on Apple Mac with M1 chip.
+3. This project was only on MacOS with M1 chip.

 How to Use:
 1. Clone the repository to local drive on a mac.